PlayWeird/playweird.github.io/_posts/2025-02-22-flocking-simulation.md

 Simple rules, complex behavior - kind of like how simple animation principles can create complex, lifelike movement.

-{% comment %}
-Here's what it looks like when the parameters aren't quite right:
-{% include youtubePlayer.html id="vipvhkDKgF0" %}

-And here's what happens when we get it tuned properly:
-{% include youtubePlayer.html id="0H-RWii3nu8" %}

 ## The Results

-The system ended up being pretty robust.
-Here are some examples of what it can do:
+The simulation shows some interesting behaviors under different conditions.
+You can see these in action:

+- [What happens when parameters aren't quite right](https://youtu.be/vipvhkDKgF0) - the flock doesn't have strong enough attractive pull and they all diverge
+- [When we get it tuned properly](https://youtu.be/0H-RWii3nu8) - the flock efficiently reaches its goal
-Static target acquisition with obstacles:
+- [Static target acquisition with obstacles](https://youtu.be/UR5oA-l4V2g) - navigating through a complex environment
-{% include youtubePlayer.html id="UR5oA-l4V2g" %}

-Moving target tracking:
-{% include youtubePlayer.html id="3q1r9iyXw14" %}

-Obstacle avoidance while tracking:
-{% include youtubePlayer.html id="kOSNw5gHd4E" %}
-{% endcomment %}
+- [Moving target tracking](https://youtu.be/3q1r9iyXw14) - following a dynamic target
+- [Obstacle avoidance while tracking](https://youtu.be/kOSNw5gHd4E) - combining all behaviors together

 This project was a perfect example of how different fields can inform each other.
 My animation background helped me recognize when the movement looked "right" or "wrong," while the robotics side gave me the tools to actually make it work.
 It's not just about the math - it's about creating movement that feels natural and purposeful.

-The code is available on [GitHub](https://github.com/PlayWeird/flock) if you're interested in looking under the hood.
+The code is available on [GitHub](https://github.com/PlayWeird/flocking-simulation) if you're interested in looking under the hood.

 *P.S.
-If you're interested in the intersection of animation and robotics, you might enjoy reading about [my journey from animation to AI]({% post_url 2025-02-22-bridging-ai-and-creativity %}).
+If you're interested in the intersection of animation and robotics, you might enjoy reading about [my journey from animation to AI]({% post_url 2024-02-22-bridging-ai-and-creativity %}).
 Sometimes the best insights come from unexpected connections.*